-On March 25, 2021, Christopher Wallis passed away.
-Born in Earsfield, London, England on August 4, 1930, Wallis attended the Hammersmith School of Fine Arts and Crafts and trained for four years in the stained glass studio of Martin Travers and Lawrence Lee.
-In 1956, Wallis immigrated to Canada and began his career at Edwards Glass Company.
-Wallis had a prolific career in his adopted country: he was a Fellow for The British Society of Master Glass Painters and a Fellow for The Royal Heraldry Society of Canada as well as a Member of the Royal Canadian Academy of Arts.
+Wallis had a prolific career in his adopted country: he was a Fellow of The British Society of Master Glass Painters and a Fellow of The Royal Heraldry Society of Canada as well as a Member of the Royal Canadian Academy of Arts.
 Wallis achieved these honours due to a tremendous career through which he designed and created over 800 windows for commissions throughout Canada.
 Wallis' work was shown in Expo 67 and two windows were unveiled in Rideau Hall by Queen Elizabeth II in 1992.
 Wallis received many rewards throughout his lifetime including the 125th Anniversary of the Confederation of Canada medal for his enormous contributions to Canadian artistic culture.
-In 2003, Wallis' windows for St. Stephen's Ukrainian Catholic Church in Calgary and St. John's United Church in Arva (Ontario) were used for Canada Post's international stamp series.
-Throughout the London and Grand Bend regions, Wallis produced many windows including the large west window at the Metropolitan United Church and fifty windows for the cathedral of St. Peter's Basilica, the seat of the Catholic Diocese of London.
-For St. John's Wallis created ten windows: The Good Shepherd, The Virgin and Child, the three windows of the Symbols of Our Faith, St. Luke and St. Peter, The Resurrection, The Nativity, and In the Beginning.
-Bibliography Dempsey, Gwen P. "A View of the Magic of Glass."
-Canada Crafts 4.1 (October-November 1978): 18-21.
-McGee, Patricia.
-Wonders of Light: The Stained Glass Art of Christopher Wallis and The Story of Fairbank Oil.
-Petrolia: Christ Church, 2010. -.
-"Tapestries of Glass."
-Anglican Journal 136, no. 10 (December 2010): 2.
-Spicer, Elizabeth.
-Trumpeting Our Stained Glass: The Church of St. John the Evangelist, London, Ontario.
-London: St. John the Evangelist, 2008.
+In 2003.
+Wallis' windows for St. Stephen's Ukrainian Catholic Church in Calgary and St. John's United Church in Arva (Ontario) were used for Canada Post's international stamp series.

+Throughout the London and Grand Bend regions, Wallis produced many windows including the large north window at the Metropolitan United Church and fifty windows for the cathedral of St. Peter's Basilica, the seat of the Catholic Diocese of London.
+For St. John's Wallis created ten windows for the church's interior transoms, its chapel, and choir's clerestory.
+The transom windows include: The Good Shepherd, The Lawson Memorial Window, The Virgin and Child (The Lawson Kennedy Memorial Window), and In the Beginning (Bartram Memorial Window).
+The three clerestory windows, or the James Memorial Windows, depict the Symbols of Our Faith.
+The three additional widows are found in the small chapel.
+Donated in memory of Dr. Geraldo Collyer, the lights illustrate windows to St. Luke and St. Peter, The Resurrection, and The Nativity.

+Christopher Wallis, Honourable Ray Lawson Memorial Window, 1980, St. John the Evangelist, London, Ontario (Photograph: Anahí González).